 Breastfeeding moms can expect the following night-feedings, on average:

-• Your newborn will breastfeed every 2-3 hours in the early days and this is also when your milk supply is established.
+- Your newborn will breastfeed every 2-3 hours in the early days and this is also when your milk supply is established.
 Newborns sleep more than anything in the beginning, but that changes quickly.

-• When your baby is 3-4 months old, she will probably still be breastfeeding at night 2-3 times per night and sleeping 10-12 hours, but remember that sleep does change around 4 months old.
+- When your baby is 3-4 months old, she will probably still be breastfeeding at night 2-3 times per night and sleeping 10-12 hours, but remember that sleep does change around 4 months old.

-• At 5-7 months old, your baby will begin to move to 2 feedings per night fairly regularly and still sleep 11-12 hours, typically.
+- At 5-7 months old, your baby will begin to move to 2 feedings per night fairly regularly and still sleep 11-12 hours, typically.

-• An 8-9 month old will usually transition to just one feeding per night and sleep 11-12 hours at night.
+- An 8-9 month old will usually transition to just one feeding per night and sleep 11-12 hours at night.

-• At 10-12 months, many babies will be able to go all night without a feeding, but some will still need one through a year or beyond.
+- At 10-12 months, many babies will be able to go all night without a feeding, but some will still need one through a year or beyond.

-I was one of the (un)fortunate ones that had to feed my babies at night for a full year.
+I was one of the (un)fortunate ones who had to feed my babies at night for a full year.
 It was hard getting up even once a night for that long, but thankfully (and sadly at the same time), it goes very fast and it’s a relatively short time in our lives.

 Teething

 Teething babies often want to breastfeed more often because it feels good on their gums.
 Often, this can be difficult because if your baby is older and eating solids, they commonly will stop eating solids almost all together.
-It can be frustrating (but she just ate this yesterday! what happened?) and they will offset the lack of solids with more breastfeeding.
+It can be frustrating (but she just ate this yesterday!
+What happened?) and they will offset the lack of solids with more breastfeeding.
 This can mean more night-feedings and more breastfeeding during the day.
 So, breastfeeding moms have to be prepared for more breastfeeding during growth spurts as well as the height of teething episodes.
 It’s good to come up with a strategy on how to handle teething sleep problems.

 Weaning